jakehffn/lightgrid/README.md

 ## Future Plans

-- Function which takes another function to be applied to each result of a query wwithout the need to copy the resuls into another container.
+- Iterating function which is applied to each result of a query wwithout the need to copy the results into another container.
 - Quad tree implementation.